Luracast/Restler/README.md

 Happy Exploring! :)

+> **Note:-** Using eAccelerator can make restler to fail as it removes the comments.
+> More info can be found [here](http://wildlyinaccurate.com/eaccelerator-and-doctrine-2)

 You may use the following php doc comments to annotate your methods.
 All tags except @url can also be defined at the class level.